 By streaming live security footage from the vehicle onto your onboard display, you increase the perception of security.
 Riders will feel more confident that their safety is a priority, and potential criminals, knowing their actions are recorded are deterred from committing onboard crimes.

 Digital signage also allows you to continuously project safety messages (“If you see something, say something”), PSAs about rider etiquette and public safety contact information to alleviate rider anxiety.

-Mitigating the modern passenger's
+Mitigating the modern passenger's aversion to waiting

 In our culture of instant gratification, no one likes to wait, and studies show that your riders often perceive wait times to be significantly longer than they actually are.
 While on-time performance issues cannot inherently be solved with digital signage alone, riders’ perceptions of wait times can be altered with the use of real-time information.